talkable/talkable-docs/source/email_marketing_and_automation/listrak.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Synchronize Talkable collected emails with Listrak integration.
+   :description: Synchronize Talkable collected emails and phone numbers with Listrak integration for email marketing and SMS rewards.

 Listrak
 =======

+Talkable offers seamless integration with Listrak to enhance your marketing and communication efforts by synchronizing email and phone number data.
+This integration is divided into two components:

+1. **Listrak Email Marketing**
-With this integration, Talkable synchronizes all people who opt in for Talkable email marketing during sign up.
-This way, you will keep all your emails in one place in an automated way.
+   Talkable synchronizes all people who opt in for Talkable email marketing during sign-up, ensuring all your emails are stored in one place in an automated way.

+2. **Listrak SMS**
+   Talkable syncs phone numbers to Listrak and enables the setup of reward SMS messages for campaigns, enhancing customer engagement through direct messaging.

 **Contact us**